mongodb-developer/GenAI-Showcase/apps/local-bot/README.md

 ## Conclusion and Next Steps

-In this tutorial, we built a local chatbot setup using MongoDB Atlas Search and local LLMs via Ollama, integrated through Streamlit.
+In this tutorial, we built a local chatbot setup using MongoDB Search and local LLMs via Ollama, integrated through Streamlit.
 This project forms a robust foundation for further development and deployment.

 Possible Extensions: